JuliaIO/Kerchunk.jl/README.md

 [`kerchunk`] is a Python package that generates the reference catalogs.

+## Limitations
+- No support for `gen` references with templates.
+- No support for complex Jinja2 templates in `refs`.
+(Although Kerchunk hardly supports this either...)

 ## Alternatives and related packages

 - You can always use Python's `xarray` directly via PythonCall.jl